-Hubert Wild (born in Karlsruhe, Germany) studied at the Music School of Cologne/Aachen under Professor Rudolf Bautz and at the Hochschule der Kunst in Berlin under Dietrich Fischer-Dieskau.
+Baritone Hubert Wild was born in Karlsruhe, Germany.
+He studied at the Music School of Cologne/Aachen under Professor Rudolf Bautz and then at the Hochschule der Kunst in Berlin under Dietrich Fischer-Dieskau.

 Having finished his studies he passed his concert exams with distinction and then attended masterclasses by Regina Resnik, Inge Borkh, Felicity Lott, Graham Johnson, Rudolf Piernay and Dietrich Fischer-Dieskau.